 Direct measures of client profitability start by focusing on the fees generated for each client.
 Against that you need to set the non-billable time and marketing costs associated with the client.

 Assess which clients consistently provide repeat business, rather than just looking at profitability over the past year.
 Your aim is to identify the clients with the highest 'lifetime' value – total net income over the entire period that a client stays with the firm.

 Look at which clients are delivering increasing volumes of work.
 If you can work out what characterises these high growth clients, you will be able to target other clients who offer similar potential.

 In a traditional law firm it can be useful to analyse how much work is done directly by partners and how much by associates.
-The most profitable clients may be those that demand a high level of personal involvement from a partner.
+The most profitable clients may be those who demand a high level of personal involvement from a partner.
 But work that can be delegated to associates offers greater scope for growth without needing to bring in additional partners and so dilute per partner equity returns.
 Modern law firms may not have a partnership structure.
-This means that in identifying the best clients they are not hampered by the need to keep returns for individual partners high on work which they are not doing.
+This means that in identifying the best clients they are not hampered by the need to keep returns for individual partners high on work that they are not doing.

 Fees are far from the whole story.